 Do you own a website?

-If yes, does it appear on the first page of results when you search for your business?
+If yes, then do you see it on the first page of results when you search for your products or services online?

-If you don’t see it there, then it means there are issues stopping your website from performing, and you have to act on them quickly.
+If you see it on top of the results, then you must be doing something right.
+Otherwise, it means there are issues stopping your website from performing at its best, and you have to act on them quickly.

 Success is made with a combination of knowledge, preparation, and timing.

-There are plenty of things you can do to increase your website ranking on Google or any other search engine.
-IF you’re on the path to becoming an SEO expert or a business owner looking to improve online visibility, these 20 tips can be your guide to increasing website rankings:
+There’s so much you can do to increase your website ranking on Google or any other search engine.
+If you’re on the path to becoming an SEO expert or a business owner looking to improve online visibility, these 20 tips can be your guide to increasing website rankings:

 1. Website Audit

 The first secret to success is assessing your website.
 An SEO website audit is a full analysis of your website’s health.
 It shows your site’s strengths and weaknesses, what you’re doing right, and what things you need to improve on.

 To understand the full benefit of a web audit, you have to get an idea of how search engines work.
 Everything starts with a crawler or a Google bot which crawls every page of every website.
 Next, content and everything in your website are indexed based on the algorithm created by the search engine.

 There are about 24 million ecommerce sites worldwide and it continues to grow everyday.
 It means it’s a competitive market and also indicating that more people are buying online.